highcharts/highcharts/docs/dashboards/installation-with-es-modules.md

 files to further improve the load size and load time.
 Create a NodeJS project and install Highcharts and Webpack as NPM packages.

-For a line chart create the JavaScript files as shown below.
+For a board create the JavaScript files as shown below.

 ```js
     import Dashboards from 'https://code.highcharts.com/dashboards/es-modules/masters/dashboards.src.js';